CorsixTH/CorsixTH/CONTRIBUTING.md

-# CorisxTH Contributing Guidelines #
+# CorsixTH Contributing Guidelines #

 ## Tell other devs what you are working on! ##